wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Alert category where the results needs to be filtered with.
-Category needs to be one the <code>TRAFFIC</code>, <code>LATENCY</code>
+The alert category by which the results need to be filtered.
+The available categories to select are <code>TRAFFIC</code> and
-values.
+<code>LATENCY</code>.

 </td>
 </tr>